 If the baby has a preference for which side of his mouth to breastfeed from, then you can always breastfeed him/her in the cradle position and then slide him/her over to your other side in the football hold position.
 This is so that you do not always have to breastfeed your baby from one breast alone.

-If your baby does not empty your breast during a feeding, you might have to pump afterwards to make sure that your milk supply does not decrease.
+If your baby does not empty your breast during a feeding, you might have to pump afterward to make sure that your milk supply does not decrease.
 Increase your milk supply.

-How do you know if baby is sucking sufficiently?
-You will feel a deep pulling sensation at your breast, while baby is drinking.
-A baby that is sucking well, will have jaw, ear and temple movement.
+How do you know if your baby is sucking sufficiently?
+You will feel a deep pulling sensation at your breast, while your baby is drinking.
+A baby that is sucking well will have jaw, ear and temple movement.

 If your baby has the cleft on the side of his/her mouth, sometimes it will be easier to breastfeed the baby with the cleft side against the breast, this will cause a better seal.

 You will need a hospital grade, electric breast pump, especially if your baby has a cleft palate.
 Some Moms decide to pump exclusively.

 You will need to burp your baby more often, as he/she might swallow more air than normal.

 Babies with a bilateral cleft lip (a cleft that occurs on both sides of the lip) will need to be breastfed sitting up, or in the football hold position.

 What is a Palatal Obturator?